Eguzelyel/Seeker/README.md

 __Main Files:__

-Predictions.ipynb to run the code and visualization.
+Use *Predictions.ipynb* to run the code and visualization.

 __Data usage:__